gayoooon1/gayoooon1.github.io/_posts/2022-03-09-gumbel-softmax.md

 date: 2022-03-09 14:52 +0900
 toc: true
 ---
-Paper review : Categorical Reparameterization with Gumbel Softmax {: .message }
+Paper review : Categorical Reparameterization with Gumbel Softmax
+{: .message }

+There will be an brief review about the paper.

 ## Abstract